 Here’s a very quick run-down of the things you need to know about WordPress:

+- Posts.
 Posts are exactly what the name implies.
 These are your blog posts that contain your content.
 These are the main thing you’ll be posting.
 With WordPress, you simply create a new post for each piece of content and it handles all the display stuff for you.

+- Categories.
 Again, self-explanatory.
 You can create categories to help organize your content.
 For example, on our blog we have a “Cost” category and any posts we create related to membership site costs we put in that category and WordPress displays them accordingly.

+- Pages.
 Pages sometimes confuse people because they look an awful lot like posts.
 The main difference is that pages will NOT show up in your regular post listings.
 So, for example your homepage that lists all your posts will NOT show pages.
 Pages also don’t get categorized.
 Pages are meant for “administration” type stuff like your “Contact” page or a “Support” page.

+- Themes.
 Themes control the look and feel of your site.
 They are what control how your content is displayed.
 Different themes will have different colors, layouts, options and so on.
 It’s worth taking some time and browsing the free themes available and finding one you like.

 WordPress Membership Plugin Settings